liflab/beepbeep-3-book/markdown/basic/README.md

 ![A processor with an input arity of two.](PipingBinary.png)

 In a program, the two input pipes of `add` can be easily accessed through their number (0 or 1).
-However, in a drawing, it may be hard to decide which is which.
+However, in a drawing, it may be difficult to decide which is which.
 In this book, we will follow the convention that the topmost input pipe is that with the lowest number.
-Hence, in the previous schema, input pipe 0 is the one connected to the queue 2-7-1-8-3.
-For some schemata, this may still not be clear enough; in such cases, we will explicitly write numbers next to the pipes to tell them apart.
+Hence, in the previous diagram, input pipe 0 is the one connected to the queue 2-7-1-8-3.
+In some diagrams, this may still not be clear enough; in such cases, we will explicitly write numbers next to the pipes to tell them apart.

 The rest of our program is done as usual: a `Pullable` is obtained from `add`, and its first few output events are printed: